The abuse of the middle class

 The father, complaining of the possible future psychological problems from which his sons may suffer, selects as a primary concern that it may undermine their faith and trust in human beings.
 If it did provide them with realistic cynicism and mistrust, that could be beneficial, but unfortunately, except in my own case, it seems to be the case that people's need to maintain a belief in society as a source of significance and their psychological contortions in the maintenance of such a belief become only more forceful in the face of incompatible evidence.

-When I tell people about the ruin of my education and my subsequent deprivation of an academic career, people sometimes ask me if this does not make me want to reform things or improve the world, leaving out of account that the difficulties I have encountered and am still encountering in attempting to reconstruct a tolerable and productive life for myself are unlikely to leave me any freedom for campaigns of social reform.
+When I tell people about the ruin of my education and my subsequent deprivation of an academic career, people sometimes ask me if this does not make me want to reform things or improve the world, leaving out of account the fact that the difficulties I have encountered and am still encountering in attempting to reconstruct a tolerable and productive life for myself are unlikely to leave me any freedom for campaigns of social reform.
 People who ask me this usually appear disappointed when I say that it is very clear to me that state education should be abolished, or at the very least it should be made illegal for anyone with an IQ over, say, 140 to attend a state school.

 This, incidentally, should severely limit the range of 'gifted children' who would be eligible to be exposed to the abusive treatment which is proposed to be administered by the new, and atrocious, Academy for Gifted and Talented Youth which is to be set up in association with Warwick University, with connivance from Oxford University, which is known to favour and promote abusive educational ideas, and in consultation with educational 'experts' at Oxford Brookes University.
 A boy who got his degree at 13 says it is just what he would have wanted if he had not done what he did.
 Safely in an adult career, and out of the clutches of the educational system, he can afford to curry social approval by endorsing the maltreatment of others.